yututi/rippuru/README.md

 ```

 then you can use "v-rippuru" directive.
-by default, ripple color depends on color of bound element.
+by default, ripple color depends on color of binded element.
 ```html
 <!-- this will be blue ripple -->
 <button style="color:blue;" v-rippuru>